awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

            AND c.relnamespace = n.oid
            AND n.nspname NOT IN ('pg_catalog', 'information_schema');
      ```
-   + If you are upgrading an Aurora PostgreSQL version 10 DB cluster that has the `pgRouting` extension installed, drop the extension before upgrading to version 12\.4 or higher\.
+   + If you are upgrading an Aurora PostgreSQL version 10\.18 or higher DB cluster that has the `pgRouting` extension installed, drop the extension before upgrading to version 12\.4 or higher\.

 1. Perform a backup\.